jpegleg/k3s-dragon-eggs/README.md

 The calico eBPF dataplane does have a few limitations, but improves performance, removes SNAT, and gives us some interesting options.

 The host-level global network policy does not work well with wireguard and/or DSR enabled eBPF dataplane.
-This template uses global network policy, so we don't want to use those features.
+This template uses global network policy, so we won't use those features to avoid breakage.
+The global policy does work with just the basic eBPF dataplane enabled, so that is the configuration used here.

 #### Tetragon